 Title IX Team

-The university's Director of Compliance/Title IX Coordinator, Dawn Floyd, is responsible for oversight of the university’s Title IX and Campus SaVE program.
+The university's Title IX Coordinator, Avery Staley, is responsible for oversight of the university’s Title IX and Campus SaVE program.
 Other members of the Title IX Team include the Deputy Title IX Coordinators.

 If you are a student, faculty, staff or visitor of any LR campus, please feel free to contact the Title IX Coordinator or other team members with questions, concerns or to make a report.